teknopaul/adj/readme.md

 `make deb` requires dpkg build tools, `make test` requires `sniprun`.
 Output is just a couple of files if you want to package for other distros.

 Also builds on a [raspbery pi](https://www.raspberrypi.org/) model B with 500mb of RAM running raspbian.
 No need to cross compile, just install `gcc` and build tools.

+Also compiles on a more modern 64bit raspberry pi.

 ## Overview/Usage